Break of Structure (BOS) in SMC/ICT: Bullish and Bearish BOS Trading

 In a bullish market, the market continuously forms higher highs, meaning each new peak surpasses the previous one.
 This consistent breaking of prior highs indicates strong upward momentum, and this pattern is referred to as a bullish Break of Structure.
 It reflects the market’s ability to sustain its upward trajectory, with each new high confirming the strength of the ongoing trend.

-Understanding market structure requires true identification of Break of Structure (BOS).
-It is obvious that Bullish break of structure is incomplete without identification of inducement within the recent impulse move.
-Market grabs the inducement (Liquidity) and then continue its upward movement.
+Understanding market structure requires true identification of a Break of Structure (BOS).
+A bullish break of structure is incomplete without identification of inducement within the recent impulse move.
+The market grabs the inducement (Liquidity) and then continues its upward movement.

 If the price breaks a previous high without taking inducement, it’s considered a minor Break of Structure.
 In this scenario, a new higher low isn’t established, leaving the overall market structure unchanged.
 The minor break suggests a temporary move rather than a significant trend continuation, indicating that the underlying bullish structure remains intact despite the brief price action.

-Real market example of break of structure with inducement being grabbed.
+Real market example of a break of structure with inducement being grabbed.

 BOS in real market